-Before her academic career at Harvard, Lewis held curatorial positions at major institutions including the Museum of Modern Art in New York and the Tate Modern in London.
-Notable projects include Race, Love, and Labor (Center for Photography at Woodstock), Vision & Justice: The Art of Citizenship (Harvard Art Museums), and I Am Seen…Therefore, I Am, a show she co-curated with Henry Louis Gates Jr. that paired 19th-century African American daguerreotypes with contemporary artworks by Sir Isaac Julien (Wadsworth Atheneum Museum of Art).
-Lewis's upcoming exhibition, If Emmett Till Lived: Freedom on American Ground (Museum of Contemporary Photography, Chicago) honors Till and the history born of his sacrifice, inviting a probing examination of the current state of American life.
+Lewis has held curatorial positions at major institutions including the Museum of Modern Art in New York and the Tate Modern in London.
+Notable projects include Race, Love, and Labor (Center for Photography at Woodstock), Vision & Justice: The Art of Citizenship (Harvard Art Museums), The Dissolve (SITE Santa Fe Biennial), and I Am Seen…Therefore, I Am, a show she co-curated with Henry Louis Gates, Jr. that paired 19th-century African American daguerreotypes with contemporary artworks by Sir Isaac Julien (Wadsworth Atheneum Museum of Art).
+Lewis's upcoming exhibition, If Emmett Till Lived: Freedom on American Ground (Museum of Contemporary Photography at Columbia College Chicago) honors Till and the history born of his sacrifice, inviting a probing examination of the current state of American life.

 If Emmett Till Lived: Freedom on American Ground

-"When They See Us," in honor of Ava DuVernay and Koyo Kouho
+"When They See Us," in honor of Ava DuVernay and Koyo Kouoh

 I Am Seen…Therefore, I Am: Isaac Julien and Frederick Douglass